ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
-This is described in
+[Making them available seems like it would not scale well, though I do like the idea for crawlers to harvest them] This is described in
 {{feedback-srvaud}}.

+[Presumably servers can also do their own audit - seems slightly odd for servers to outsource this]

 ### HTTPS client to server {#feedback-clisrv}